circlefin/malachite/qa/README.md

 # Wait some time to generate data

-export_data # this has to run on the machine where you want the data to end up.
+download_data # this has to run on the machine where you want the data to end up.
 Usually, your local machine.
 ```

 ### 1. Import custom commands